CURRENT WORKAMPING ASSIGNMENTS:

 - free use of a "blue boy" in case your tanks got full while you were camping.

-I had so much fun I didn't leave when I was supposed to!
+In 2012, I had so much fun I didn't leave when I was supposed to!
 I stayed an extra two weeks!
 Ok, the real truth, the day after Labor Day, I stepped out of my RV and stepped wrong and fell, tearing some ligaments in my left ankle.
 Fortunately a friend was visiting at the time.
 The friend took me to the doctor, where I was given one of those "velcro moon boots" to wear.
 Actually, the rangers graciously let me stay an extra two weeks so my ankle could heal up before I drove home.
-I finally left on September 25, but ankle wasn't all the way healed.
+I finally left on September 25 of 2012, but ankle wasn't all the way healed.
 I left just before the snow came to North Dakota.
 But I still had a wonderful time!
-I signed up to go back next year!